 Documentation must discuss how the student is limited by their condition as it relates to the educational environment.
-It must be written by a licensed medical provider or a licensed counselor/psychologist.
-It must be on letterhead with an official signature.
+It is recommended that documentation come from a licensed medical provider or a licensed counselor/psychologist, or previous school.
+If it does, it must be on letterhead with an official signature.

-Examples of documentation: High school IEP, 504 Plans, psychoeducational/neuropsychological reports, letters from health care providers.
-Medical chart notes are discouraged.
+Examples of documentation include: High school IEP, 504 Plans, psychoeducational/neuropsychological reports, letters from health care providers.
+Medical chart notes and after-visit summaries are strongly discouraged.

 Please refer to Documentation Guidelines for additional information.

 The Access Center generally is the custodian of disability records obtained for the purpose of providing accommodations.
 Students are discouraged from sending disability related/medical records to Admissions or academic departments.

 Disability and medical information is confidential and is not shared except where disclosure is required by law or is necessary to facilitate legitimate University processes, including granting appropriate accommodations, addressing direct threats or investigating claims or charges.